Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 Building your own framework gives you more control but requires significant effort to set up and maintain.
 While it’s cost-effective, the maintenance phase often takes the most time, especially when managing large test suites.

-These are commercial tools i.e. you have to shop around for a suitable one and invest a certain amount in order to get access to the features.
+These are commercial tools i.e. you have to shop around for a suitable one and invest a certain amount to get access to the features.
 As their name suggests, these tools only have to meet a single testing purpose, and we can categorize them based on the purpose they serve:

 For example, Postman’s focal point is solely on API performance, security and functionality.
 If APIs are at the top of your testing list, give it a go.
 While it is indeed nice to have a tool solely dedicated to a part of your functional testing, there will come a point when you want to have a more comprehensive testing experience.
-After all, the dedicated nature of these tools also limit their potential for expansion and scaling.
+After all, the dedicated nature of these tools also limits their potential for expansion and scaling.

-Read More: Top 15 Postman Alternatives You Should Consider For Your Team
+📚 Read More: Top 15 Postman Alternatives You Should Consider For Your Team

 In other words, single-point commercial automation testing tools are amazing if your organization only needs to test within the features of that tool.
 However, as the team scales, and you want to branch out further to test other areas of the software, it is better to go with an entire software quality management platform.